Use and care of spacers

-Electrostatic surface charge on new standard plastic spacers (e.g. Able Spacer Universal, Breath-A-Tech, Volumatic) reduces the proportion of medicine available for delivery to the airway.
-This charge can be reduced by washing the plastic spacer in dishwashing liquid and allowing it to air dry or drip-dry without wiping (i.e. suds intact).2
+Electrostatic surface charge on new spacers made of plastic (e.g. Breath-A-Tech, Volumatic) reduces the proportion of medicine available for delivery to the airway.
+This charge can be reduced by washing the plastic spacer in dishwashing liquid and allowing it to air dry or drip-dry without rinsing or wiping.2

 Alternatively, priming the spacer by actuating the device several times into the spacer also overcomes the charge, but this wastes medicine.
 The optimal number of actuations for priming is not known and the findings of in vitro studies vary widely.
 One study (using older, CFC-based formulations of asthma medicines) reported that up to 40 actuations fired into a new plastic spacer overcame the effect of the electrostatic charge.1 Others have concluded that the electrostatic charge on plastic spacers does not reduce in vivo efficacy of bronchodilator therapy in children with asthma.3 The number of actuations necessary may be known when the results of recent studies become available.

-Disposable cardboard spacers and antistatic polymer spacers (e.g. Able A2A, AeroChamber Plus, Breathe Eazy, La Petit E-Chamber, La Grande E-Chamber, OptiChamber Diamond) do not have this problem.2
+Disposable cardboard spacers (e.g. DispozABLE, LiteAire) and polyurethane/antistatic polymer spacers (e.g. Able A2A, AeroChamber Plus, La Petite E-Chamber, La Grande E-Chamber) do not require preparation before first use.2